nobuto-m/nobuto-m.github.io/content/en/post/2025/how-to-prevent-trackpoint-events-from-waking-up-thinkpad-t14-gen-5-amd-from-suspend/index.md

     ATTRS{power/wakeup}=="disabled"
 ```

-I hit the wall here. `ATTRS{power/wakeup}=="disabled"` is already there but the TrackPoint still wakes up the system from suspend.
-And I had to do bisecting for all remaining wakeup sources.
+I hit the wall here. `ATTRS{power/wakeup}=="disabled"` for the `i8042 AUX port` is already there but the TrackPoint still wakes up the system from suspend.
+I had to do bisecting for all remaining wakeup sources.

 {{< spoiler text="The list of the remaining wakeup sources" >}}